-We aim to hedge 100% of the foreign currency exposure arising from the Australian equities held in the Australasian equities asset class to the New Zealand dollar.
+We aim to actively hedge the foreign currency exposure arising from the Australian equities held in the Australasian equities asset class to the New Zealand dollar.
+This means that the amount of hedging can vary from 0% to 100%.

 8. We apply four risk management principles